Casa Ricordi: The company under Giulio Ricordi

 Fellow students from the Milan Conservatory formed a large part of the orchestra, and the performance was enough of a success that Casa Ricordi purchased the opera.
 When revised into a two-act version with an intermezzo between the acts, Le villi was performed at La Scala in Milan on 24 January 1885, and the score was published in 1887.
 To Puccini in particular, Giulio became something of a father-figure, feared (since Giulio often needed to be censorious over Puccini's dilatory work habits) but deeply trusted.

 In 1888 the company acquired the music publishing firm of Lucca & Canti; a company which had formed 10 years earlier with the merging of the publishing firms of Giovanni Canti and Francesco Lucca.
 Canti was notably Verdi's first publisher and Ricordi gained the rights to his early compositions through this acquisition.

 Additionally, under Giulio the company went into the business of printing advertising posters that were extremely popular throughout Europe in the late 19th and early 20th centuries.
-Ricordi company posters included works by celebrated graphic artists such as Leonetto Cappiello, Luigi Emilio Caldanzano, Ludovico Cavaleri, Marcello Dudovich, Adolfo Hohenstein (also known as Adolf), Franz Laskoff, Leopoldo Metlicovitz, Giovanni Mario Mataloni, Aleardo Terzi and Aleardo Villa.
+Ricordi company posters included works by celebrated graphic artists such as Leonetto Cappiello, Luigi Emilio Caldanzano, Ludovico Cavaleri, Marcello Dudovich, Adolfo Hohenstein (also known as Adolf), Franz Laskoff, Leopoldo Metlicovitz, Giovanni Maria Mataloni, Aleardo Terzi and Aleardo Villa.